-The LAX Plan envisions improvements to the a ground transportation system that connects connecting LAX to the regional and local ground transportation network and transit systems to provide options for passengers and employees to access the airport along with sufficient parking. the regional airport system as well as provides for sufficient parking facilities.
+The LAX Plan envisions improvements to the ground transportation system connecting LAX to the regional and local ground transportation network and transit systems to provide options for passengers and employees to access the airport along with sufficient parking.
 The regional ground transportation network consists of major and secondary highways, freeways, and the public transit system as shown on Figure 2.
 This system of connections is intended to reduce the impact of airport traffic on neighboring communities.
-Integrated intra airport transportation systems will also be established to link the various Airport Landside interfaces.

 The regional airport system includes both LAWA and non-LAWA owned and/or operated facilities in the six-county Southern California region (Los Angeles, Orange, Imperial, San Bernardino, Riverside, and Ventura Counties).
-The regional ground access network, as described includes the facilities described above and which also includes strategically placed satellite terminal/FlyAway facilities, provides the basis for to support utilizing ample runway the available capacity in the regional airport system through improvements to ground access and reductions in vehicle miles traveled.
+The regional ground access network includes the facilities described above and also includes strategically placed satellite terminal facilities to support utilizing the available capacity in the regional airport system through improvements to ground access and reductions in vehicle miles traveled.